dharmit/pyHtml/README.md

 * Usage : Import the pyHtml module in a script and use it as per the documenation.

 A lot of improvements need to be made to the code yet.
+Areas of improvement :

+* Instead of using mmap each time a function is called and seeking to the position where we want to insert, we can create a variable called say, insert, and keep a track of the position.
+This should speed up the operation.